-Customs Tariff: A customs tariff is a tax levied on products imported into a country.
+Customs Tariff: A tax levied on products imported into a country.
 The tax is used to generate revenue.

-Customs Value: the value a shipment of product declared by a shipper; the customs value is the value used for computation of duties and taxes.
+Customs Value: The value of a shipment of product declared by a shipper; the customs value is the value used for the computation of duties and taxes.

-HTS, Harmonized Tariff Schedule codes: 10-digit import classification system that is specific to the United States.
+Harmonized Tariff Schedule Codes (HTS): A 10-digit import classification system that is specific to the United States.
 HTS codes, also called HTS numbers, are administered by the U.S. International Trade Commission (ITC).
 Every product subject to import has an HTS code assigned to it.

-Most favored nation rate or most favored nation status refers to the economic position when a country enjoys the best trade terms given by its trading partners.
-These trade terms might include the lowest tariff rates, the fewest trade barriers and the highest import quotas.
+Most Favored Nation Rate or Most Favored Nation Status: This refers to the economic position where a country enjoys the best trade terms given by its trading partners.
+These trade terms might include the lowest tariff rates, the fewest trade barriers, and the highest import quotas.

-Non-tariff trade barriers: means used to restrict trade besides tariffs, for example, quotas, embargoes, sanctions, levies and other restrictions.
+Non-Tariff Trade Barriers: Used to restrict trade besides tariffs.
+Examples include quotas, embargoes, sanctions, levies and other restrictions.

-Free Trade Agreements are agreements designed to remove trade barriers between countries.
+Free Trade Agreements: Agreements designed to remove trade barriers between countries.

-To understand the impact of tariffs, you must understand your product’s landed cost— the cost of your product from factory to the buyer: the cost of goods, plus transportation costs, insurance, plus import taxes, plus any custom brokerage fees, plus warehouse charges and any other charges along the way.
+Landed Cost: The cost of your product from the factory to the buyer.
+The cost of goods, plus transportation costs, insurance, plus import taxes, plus any custom brokerage fees, plus warehouse charges and any other charges along the way.
+To understand the impact of tariffs, you must understand your product’s landed cost.

-Duty drawback is a refund of the duties previously paid on goods imported into the United States that are subsequently exported.
+Duty Drawback: A refund of the duties previously paid on goods imported into the United States that are subsequently exported.

-Request exclusion from tariff.
+Request Exclusion From Tariff.
 A manufacturer importing a product can request that a product be excluded from a tariff.
 There were provisions allowing companies to file for exclusions from the Chinese tariffs.
-December 18 was the deadline to file for an exclusion for products on the the August 23 China List 2 goods.
+December 18 was the deadline to file for an exclusion for products on the August 23 China List 2 goods.

-Last mile manufacturing is the part of the manufacturing process that happens in the final stages of the supply chain.
+Last Mile Manufacturing: This the part of the manufacturing process that happens in the final stages of the supply chain.
 It’s where subassemblies, semi-finished goods, and other components come together to form a finished product.
 Increases in overseas wages, intellectual property theft, political instability, transportation costs, and demand-side volatility are causing leading manufacturers to restructure their operations strategy and breaks the “local” end of a long supply chain off at a strategic point in the process and brings it back from overseas to the United States.
 (Extron)